wp-plugins/simplemap/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=7382728
 Tags: map, maps, store locator, database, locations, stores, Google maps, locator Requires at least: 2.8
-Tested up to: 2.8.4
+Tested up to: 2.8.5
 Stable tag: trunk

 SimpleMap is an easy-to-use international store locator plugin that uses Google Maps to display information directly on your WordPress site.

 == Description ==

-**Version 1.2b1 is a beta testing release.
-Do not use it in a production environment!**
+**Version 1.2b2 is a beta testing release.
+DO NOT USE IT IN A PRODUCTION ENVIRONMENT!**

 SimpleMap is a *powerful* and *easy-to-use* international store locator plugin.
 It has an intuitive interface and is completely customizable.
 Its search features make it easy for your users to find your locations quickly.